0glabs/0g-ts-sdk/README.md

-# zerog-ts-sdk
+# 0g-ts-sdk

-This is the JavaScript SDK for zerog-storage.
+This is the JavaScript SDK for 0g-storage.
 Features include:

 - [x] File Merkle Tree Class
 - [x] Flow Contract Types